PauloAnjos22/CrudDemoAPI/README.md

 - Data validation with DTOs
 - Object mapping using AutoMapper for clean separation between entities and API responses

+## Work in Progress
+- General interface `ICrudService` for reusability across entities
+- `CustomerService` implementation to move logic from controllers into services
+- `ServiceResult` pattern for structured service responses (success, error messages)

 ## Getting Started

 ### Prerequisites